es4548/csci347_f25/public/week14-integration/tutorial.md

 **Estimated Time**: 3-4 hours (broken into 4 modules)
-**Prerequisites**: All previous weeks completed, understanding of security and forensics concepts
+**Prerequisites**: All previous weeks completed, understanding of security and forensics concepts **Note**: All external readings are optional.
+This tutorial is self-sufficient and contains all necessary concepts.

 ## 🎯 Tutorial Goals